tombee/conductor/CONTRIBUTING.md

-# Contributing to Conduct
+# Contributing to Conductor

-Thank you for your interest in contributing to Conduct!
+Thank you for your interest in contributing to Conductor!
 This document provides guidelines and setup instructions for contributors.

 ## Development Setup